 I didn’t have a group of friends.
-I sat by myself every day at the one lunch table nobody else sat at.
-I didn’t talk to anyone during or between classes.
-And I spent every Friday alone in my bedroom, eating takeout Chinese food and playing World of Warcraft.
+I sat by myself every day at the one lunch tables nobody else sat at.
+And I didn’t talk to anyone during or between classes, spending every Friday alone in my bedroom eating takeout Chinese food and playing World of Warcraft.

 My first year playing hockey as a kid also sucked.

 I had a hard time learning how to skate.
 I kept falling on my face, and asked my dad repeatedly if I could quit (he said no, and I went on to play hockey for almost 15 years).

 My first year playing classical piano sucked — my left hand and right hand couldn’t get along.
 My first year of college sucked — I had a very toxic relationship with my parents and all I did was smoke weed.
 My first year of being in the working world sucked — my girlfriend and I had just broken up, I was making minimum wage, and my apartment didn’t have heat or AC and my bed was a $100 air mattress from Target.